 I only had one bad date and the rest were relatively ok.
 I had an interesting time on most dates except one that felt like it would never end.
 It was with someone doing a Ph.D. in history focusing on the period between 1952 and 1953 and for some reason, he thought I would be interested in hearing about the details.
 I wasn’t :).
 As I started to plan my getaway, he started to plan our wedding.
 Besides that date, I actually enjoyed the others and I know it is because of my intensive screening process.

 I didn’t actually give candidates the form but I did ask them all the questions and more.
 After the intense interrogation during the actual date, I only wanted a second date with two of the candidates.
 The first one seemed too good to be true but was so attached to his phone it started to look like his oxygen source.
-The second one turned out to be the love of my life and I am still madly in love with him.
+The second one turned out to be a keeper.
 I am quite certain that the questions from the boyfriend application form helped me find someone compatible.
 Therefore, it is a good idea to ask yourself: What are you looking for in a relationship?

 There is one tip I can give you if you are currently interviewing applicants for this position.
 When you start interviewing candidates you will remember each person’s story.
 However, when you start interviewing the fourth person you will no longer remember which one lives with his mother, which one doesn’t have a job, and which one sounded a bit scary.
 This happens often when you try online dating and you have no idea who you are talking to and there are so many options and possible candidates that it is downright confusing!
 To prevent confusion, you will want to make a few copies of the short bf application and you will want to take notes.
 Put all applications in a binder and keep them somewhere safe.
 You will not want any of the applicants to see this binder as they might resign before they even get the job.
 If they do land the job, then burn the binder or put it in a safe with maximum security around the clock.
 On each application fill out the details after your first